jhancock532/Everyday/README.md

 # James Hancock
-Hello world.
-I'm studying computer science with innovation at the University of Bristol.
-This is my everyday project website, containing the results of my projects and reflection and commentary on them.
-The below links will help you jump to the sections you are interested in.
+A computer science with innovation student at the University of Bristol.
+The course is a blend of design, entrepreneurship and weird machines what make light when you poke them right.
+This stuff here is all to do with the latter.

 [Inspiration](#inspiration-and-strategy) : [Week One Reflection](#week-one-reflection)

 # Inspiration and Strategy
-This project was [inspired by Beeple](https://vimeo.com/125524216), his attitude and creative work in equal measure.
+This project was [inspired by Beeple](https://vimeo.com/125524216), he's pretty cool.

 *What is my definition of an everyday?*